Documenting Historic Experiences

 On capturing a historical experience as a photographer

 With Alicia Rinka, Photographer

 Truthfully, I had not fully grasped the emotional load that a photographer takes on during a wedding until I took time with Alicia Rinka, a talented artist and the owner of Alicia Rinka Photography.
 Alicia is a Midwesterner at heart, and has had a really diverse career sitting on nearly every end of the camera.
-And in this special episode of Friend of a Friend, Alicia pulls back the curtain on her process, her purpose as a mentor and Afro-Latina in the wedding industry, and the legacy she’s building as a mother for her daughter.
+And in this special episode of End of the Night, Alicia pulls back the curtain on her process, her purpose as a mentor and Afro-Latina in the wedding industry, and the legacy she’s building as a mother for her daughter.